mchangrh/discord-slash-week/README.md

 /checkweek - is the game this week or next week?
 /nextweek - shift the schedule by one week
+/when - Date of the start of the week

 Since it was modified to be specific by-guild
 [Invite Link](https://dndthisweek.mchang.workers.dev/invite)